Anson2251/trackmaker/README.md

 ### About the Bing Maps key

-The Bing Maps key is passed to the vite by the environment variable `BING_MAPS_KEY`.
+The Bing Maps key is passed to the Vite by the environment variable `BING_MAPS_KEY`.

 It's free to apply for a basic key from the [Bing Maps Dev Centre](https://www.bingmapsportal.com/).

+Additionally, the `/vite.config.ts` file is configured to automatically attempt to read the key from the configuration file as a fallback.

+The configuration file's path may be specified by the environment variable `CREDENTIALS_CONFIG_PATH`.
+The default value for the path is `/credentials-config.json`.

 ---